Religion and the Integration of Migrants and Refugees

 Partners: University of Milano-Bicocca and University of Trento, Italy; Catholic University of Eichstätt-Ingolstadt, Germany; Institute for Advanced Studies in Social Ethics and University of Innsbruck, Austria

-Researchers: University of Notre Dame Fellows Rev. Robert Dowd, CSC, Rev. Dan Groody CSC, and Clemens Sedmack; and Ilaria Schnyder von Wartensee, Ford Program
+Researchers: Kellogg Faculty Fellows Rev. Robert Dowd, CSC, Rev. Dan Groody CSC, and Clemens Sedmack; and Ilaria Schnyder von Wartensee, Ford Program

 University of Milano-Bicocca: Giancarlo Blangiardo and Giorgio Vittadini